mostafa-mahmood/Weather-App/README.md

 # Weather-App
 A simple weather web application that fetches data from an API, The app fetches and displays current weather information based on user input, which can be a city name, IP address, latitude/ longitude.
-you can get your own API Key from here: (https://www.weatherapi.com/) and use it in the fetch request
+you can get your own API Key from here: (https://www.weatherapi.com/) and use it in the fetch request.
+For some reason it can't fetch properly when deployed on github pages so i can't provide a live demo.
 ![Weather - Google Chrome 8_8_2024 12_26_18 PM](https://github.com/user-attachments/assets/dd3e6e24-dd68-4ef4-9130-265d041e03b2)